 The Nina Kondelos Prize is awarded to a female neuroscientist for outstanding contribution to basic or clinical neuroscience research.
 The Nina Kondelos Prize was made possible by a donation to the Society by Professor George Paxinos, and it is named after his late sister.
 The Nina Kondelos Prize was awarded for the first time in 2007 at the IBRO2007 World Congress of Neuroscience in Melbourne.
 Successful nominees will receive a certificate and prize money of $500.
-The award winner will also be invited to present the Nina Kondelos Plenary at the ANS meeting the year following the award.
+The winner will be invited to present the Nina Kondelos Award Lecture during the 2020 Perth ANS meeting.

 Rules for the Nina Kondelos Prize

 1. The nominee must be a female member of ANS and the achievement must be in the field of neuroscience.

 2. The nominee must not have received other major national or international prizes such as the PM's Prize, Ramaciotti and Glaxo.

 3. Each nominee must be proposed by one nominator, who must also list three supporters.
 Nominator and supporters must be members of ANS.

 4. The nomination must include a 1 page description of achievement and a 3 page CV.